cameronepstein/cv/README.md

 Actively design software with single responsibility principle in mind.

-* Technologies
+* New Technologies

 I've enjoyed learning new languages every few weeks.
-Despite the constant 'I know nothing' feeling ringing in my brain, I am now proficient in many technologies which I could not previously wrap my head around (Node, Rails and SQL).
+Despite the constant imposter syndrome, I am now proficient in many technologies which previously seemed perplexing.

-With this in mind I plan to continue learning as much as possible, furthering my academic and technical ability for years to come!
+I have taken on Node and Rails for web apps, database languages like SQL, and a variety of front-end languages over the past year (HTML5, CSS, Sass).
+Essentially this sustained problem solving has provided me with a constant thirst for new exciting tech!

-Node, React, JS, HTML5, Ruby, Ruby on Rails, PSQL
+With this in mind I aim to continue learning as much as possible in my next career, furthering my academic and technical ability as well as working on new exciting projects over the coming years.

 ## Projects